How Much Can I Afford for a Car?

 Are you a first-time car buyer?
 If so, consider making a down payment to help you save on a vehicle.
 Like trade-ins, a down payment can help reduce the overall price and monthly payments of a new or used car.
 It can also be helpful if you’re looking to buy but don’t want to get rid of your current vehicle just yet.

 How much should you put down on a car?
 Good question!
 If possible, it’s best to put at least 20% of the vehicle’s overall value into a down payment.
 For example, if you’re buying a car for $14,000, you should put at least $2,800 down.

 Boost Your Credit

 Financing is a great option for many car buyers, but if you have no credit or low credit, you’ll want to take the steps needed to improve it.
-While it is possible to get good financing with bad credit, it’s best to improve your credit, especially if you’re going to want to upgrade to another model in the future.
+While it is possible to get good financing with bad credit, it’s best to improve it, especially if you’d like to upgrade to another model in the future.